 Before doing anything weird and doing a “rudy thing”, I installed the Virtual machine with an officially downloaded iso from MS to make sure everything works as expected (setting the baseline of what should happen before breaking it)

-At that moment in time, I noticed that my device did not get the Endpoint privilege management agent (EPM) installed.
+At that moment, I noticed that my device did not have the Endpoint privilege management agent (EPM) installed.

 To be sure I wasn’t going crazy or messed up something else, I also reinstalled the older Insider preview machine (25951.1000) and a VM with the latest Production build from last month 2023-10 (no insider)